-Growers should avoid growing varieties rated susceptible (S) to very susceptible (VS) in high-risk situations, such as paddocks with barley residue from the previous 2 seasons.
-Grow varieties with at least an MS (moderately susceptible) rating.
-Varieties rated MS or better to blotches have significantly less grain yield and quality loss than susceptible varieties and assist in reducing inoculum levels across the local area.
+Growers should avoid growing varieties rated susceptible (S) to very susceptible (VS) in high-risk situations, such as paddocks with barley residue from the previous two seasons.
+Opt to grow varieties with at least an MS (moderately susceptible) rating.
+Varieties rated MS or better to SFNB have significantly less grain yield and quality loss than susceptible varieties and assist in reducing inoculum levels across the local area